Image credit: Jared Diamond Reflective Assignment on “Race Without Color” at News Activist.

 For much better current resources, see Teaching Race Anthropologically, which supersedes “Race Without Color” and please consider the political implications described in Social Construction of Race = Conservative Goldmine.

-This is a 15-slide presentation on “Race Without Color” by Jared Diamond, using the version in the 9th edition of Applying Anthropology: An Introductory Reader.
-Please click on this link for a free download.
+“Race Without Color” by Jared Diamond appeared in the 9th edition of Applying Anthropology: An Introductory Reader.

-After many years appearing in the Applying Anthropology series, Jared Diamond’s “Race Without Color” is not included in the 2012 and most recent 10th edition of Applying Anthropology.
-In a very welcome improvement, the 10th edition anthrologizes Clarence Gravlee’s fantastic article How Race Becomes Biology: Embodiment of Social Inequality.
+After many years appearing in the Applying Anthropology series, Jared Diamond’s “Race Without Color” was not included in the 2012 and most recent 10th edition of Applying Anthropology.
+In a very welcome improvement, the 10th edition anthologizes Clarence Gravlee’s fantastic article How Race Becomes Biology: Embodiment of Social Inequality.

 Therefore, as of 2012, I consider Diamond’s “Race Without Color” article to be entirely superseded for anthropology courses.
-I include this PowerPoint for people who may use older editions of Applying Anthropology or who want to use the freely available article from Discover 1994.
+The 1994 article is freely available from Discover.

 Diamond’s article encapsulated what became the best race debunking available from 1960-2000: that most race traits are clinal and subject to independent recombination, not appearing as a concordant package.